everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 Note that the League ID is different for each season.
 The League ID is 54258 for the swedish hockey league “Elitserien” in 2012-13.

 ## Dates
+Dates are used in several places, in short and long format.

 ### Date short format
 Dates in short format are YYYY-MM-DD